cloudforet-io/actions/README.md

 **All workflows for Cloudforet's core services are managed and deployed in this repository.**<br>

 We write the workflow according to our workflow policy and put it in the [workflows](./workflows/) directory of `Actions`.<br>
-then these can be deployed into repository of Cloudforet's core services.
+Then these workflows can be deployed into the repository of Cloudforet's core services

-Use this features, our devops engineers can modify workflows and deploy in batches.
+Our devops engineers can modify workflows according to our policy and deploy them in batches using this feature.

 The diagram below shows the process for this feature.